James Fisk (financier): Early life

-Business career
+Financial buccaneer

-In 1864 Fisk became a stockbroker in New York City, and was employed by Daniel Drew as a buyer.
+In 1864 Fisk became a stockbroker in New York City, and was employed by railroad robber baron Daniel Drew as a buyer.
 He aided Drew in the Erie War against Cornelius Vanderbilt for control of the Erie Railroad.
 This resulted in Fisk and Jay Gould becoming members of the Erie directorate, and subsequently, a well-planned raid netted Fisk and Gould control of the railroad.
 The association with Gould continued until Fisk's death.

 Fisk and Gould carried financial buccaneering to extremes: their program included an open alliance with New York politician Boss Tweed, the wholesale bribery of legislatures, and the buying of judges.
 Their attempt to corner the gold market culminated in the fateful Black Friday of September 24, 1869.
-Though many investors were ruined, Fisk and Gould escaped significant financial harm.
+Though many investors were ruined, Fisk and Gould escaped both punishment and significant financial harm.

 Personal life

 Fisk married Lucy Moore in 1854, when he was 19 and she was 15.
 Lucy was an orphan, raised by an uncle from Springfield, Massachusetts.
-She tolerated Fisk's many extramarital affairs, perhaps because she was happy living with her own love, Fanny Harrod, in Boston.
+She tolerated Fisk's many extramarital affairs, perhaps because she was happy living with her “childhood friend and inseparable companion,” Fanny Harrod, in Boston.
 Regardless, they remained close, with Fisk visiting her every few weeks and spending summers and vacations with her every chance he could.

 In New York, Fisk had a relationship with Josie Mansfield.
-Mansfield was considered a voluptuous beauty by Victorian standards of female desirability.
+Mansfield was considered by some a voluptuous beauty by Victorian standards of female desirability.
 Fisk housed Mansfield in an apartment a few doors down from the Erie Railroad headquarters on West 23rd Street and had a covered passage built linking the back doors of the headquarters and her apartment building.
 Fisk's relationship with Mansfield scandalized New York society.

 Mansfield eventually fell in love with Fisk's business associate Edward Stiles Stokes (1840–1901), a man noted for his good looks.
 Stokes left his wife and family, and Mansfield left Fisk.